bertjiazheng/Structured3D/README.md

 Please contact us at [Structured3D Group](mailto:structured3d@googlegroups.com) if you have any questions.

-## Acknowledgements
+## Acknowledgement

-We would like to thank <a href="http://kujiale.com">Kujiale.com</a> for providing the database of house designs and the rendering engine.
+We would like to thank Kujiale.com for providing the database of house designs and the rendering engine.
+We especially thank Qing Ye and Qi Wu from Kujiale.com for the help on the data rendering.